 Here are some more ways to use it:

-- As a “wellness shot” – I actually love the taste, so I put about 1 oz. in a shot glass to drink straight up
+- As a “wellness shot” – I actually love the taste, so I put about 1 oz. in a shot glass to drink straight up.
+You can also add extra honey or cayenne pepper if you’d like!

-- In juice – For little ones, it’s best to serve a small amount mixed in freshly-pressed orange juice or lemonade
+- In juice – For little ones, mix a small amount into freshly-pressed orange juice or lemonade

 Fire Cider Recipe